Jonthmiranda/Automazap/README en.md

 ## Description

-Automation system in Python for sending menus and descriptions to contacts on Whatsapp using Selenium, Pyautogui, Pandas and urllib.
+Automation system in Python for sending menus and descriptions to contacts on Whatsapp.

+libraries: Selenium, Pyautogui, Pandas and urllib.

 ## Installation